 - Meet with a mentee individually to support their transition to university life.

-- Provide leadership, guidance, and support in key areas such as navigating student resources and services, facilitating social events and workshops, and providing social support and academic coaching.
+- Provide leadership, guidance, and support in key areas such as problem solving, navigating campus and community resources, and making appropriate referrals.

 - Complete all required mentor reflections and surveys.

 Number of Positions: 15

-- Undergrad (third year or higher) and graduate students at the University of Toronto Mississauga campus.
+- Undergraduate (third year or higher) and graduate students at the University of Toronto Mississauga.

 - Good academic standing with a minimum CGPA of 3.0 (as currently listed on ACORN).
 Applicants whose CGPA does not meet the minimum requirement but can demonstrate that they learned from and overcame academic and personal challenges are welcome to apply.

 - Robust knowledge of campus resources.

 - Strong interpersonal, leadership, communication and problem-solving skills.

-- Proven time management skills and ability to juggle the demands of academic studies and extracurricular activities.
+- Excellent time management skills and the ability to juggle the demands of academic studies and extracurricular activities.

-- Empathy and commitment to principles of equity, diversity and inclusion.
+- Empathy and commitment to the principles of equity, diversity and inclusion.

 Benefits of Becoming a Peer Mentor:

 - Gain career-related experience and develop transferable skills (e.g. interpersonal, communication, leadership, time management, conflict resolution, diversity and equity awareness).

 - Learn about university resources and services.